JahidulHasanSuhel/Concepts-of-SOLID/OpenClosed.md

 # **`Open-Closed Principle`**
 ## What is OCP?
-The Open-Closed Principle states that software entities should be OPEN for extension, but CLOSED for modification.
-This means that a component should be easily extendable without modifying the component itself.
+The Open-Closed Principle states that software entities **should be OPEN for extension, but CLOSED for modification**.
+This means that a component **should be easily extendable without modifying the component itself**.
 For example:
 ```
 public class PaymentManager {
     public void pay(double amount) {